INITIATIVES

 -

-By integrating conservation, culture, and community-based tourism, this intiative will:
+By integrating conservation, culture, and community-based tourism, this intiative is:

 -